 How to Get A Schengen Visa

 - Book an interview appointment here.
 The embassy requires that you set a date when you will submit your application requirements and be interviewed.
-Once the reservation is done, you will receive a confirmation via email.
+Once the reservation is made, you will receive a confirmation via email.
 You must bring the printed confirmation email on the day of the interview.
 Make sure that you take note of your scheduled appearance at the embassy.

 - Compile your requirements.
 Your application should be supported by a handful of paperwork, which I will discuss in detail in the next section.

 - Have your passport photo taken.
-The embassy is very strict on their photo specifications.
+The embassy is very strict on its photo specifications.
 Fortunately, they have a page dedicated to explaining this.
 Bring at least two copies or more, just in case.

 - Download, print, and sign the Application Form and the Declaration according to § 54 AufenthaltsG.
 These are needed upon submission of documentation.

 - Prepare the visa fee.
 Getting your visa requires you to pay EUR 60.
 Of course, you can pay in pesos based on the exchange rate at the time of your application.